 Associate Professor, Clinic Director

 Academic and Professional Interests:

-Dr. Dahlen's professional interests include anger management, objective personality assessment, forensic psychology, and the use of technology to disseminate psychological science.
+Dr. Dahlen's professional interests include anger management, personality assessment, and forensic psychology.
 He teaches graduate courses in the assessment and diagnosis of mental disorders and group counseling.
 At the undergraduate level, he teaches forensic psychology.

 Professional Honors and Achievements: